vjlab/resources/README.md

  - [`misc-writing`](./content/misc-writing.md) - How to write so that others can understand you.
  - [`things-to-read-up-on`](./content/things.md) - Don's things to read up on.
  - [`London BEAST workshop notes`](./beast/readme.md) - Don's notes from London.

+4. ### Bioinformatics Projects
+ - A principled way to subsample across location and time.
+Downsampling & representative sampling (these are different situations!).
+Do BEAST and ML runs to check that tree topologies are preserved in terms of major clade structures (more accurate way to do this with Robinson-Faulds?).
+My first guess: CD-hit by country/year.
+ - Clade membership, the computational way.
+Can either use a list of references (vaccines), or unsupervised (K-means).
+Requires pairwise optimization.
+ - The epistasis problem (where's that blog post again?)
+ - Reassortment!
+A principled way to measure it, detect it...
+ - Cleaned, aligned databases of all kinds of viruses?
+Start with all flu viruses.
+Needs to have a proper way to either automatically update, or easily manual update every week or so.
+ - Dating an ML tree.
+This is a methodological nightmare, though.